Hal Prince passed today! He was 91 years old.

 Anyway, we were in technical rehearsals at the Ahmanson Theatre in L.A. and as the Asst.
 Stage Manager; I was responsible for taking everything off a side table so another actor could strike it before a large blue print of the set painted on canvas could rise from the floor and fly out when Nora slammed the door to leave her old life and take the audience from the Present into the the late 1800’s as Nora begins new adventures.

 I made many attempts to remove pencils, legal pads, a pack of cigarettes, an ashtray, the script and a couple of books as quickly as I could, but kept dropping something every time.
 It was at this point that Hal came rushing up to the stage enraged that I was holding up the entire opening set move!
-By this time, I was so frustrated myself that I just yelled right back at him that “I only had two arms and ten fingers and that there is no way I could strike all the damn props in time!”
+By this time, I was so frustrated myself that I just yelled right back at him that “I only have two arms and ten fingers and that there is no way I could strike all the damn props in time!”
 There was a terrible silence, and I suddenly realized that I had just talked back to one of the most famous and esteemed directors of the American Theater.
 I also realized that there would probably be a “pink slip” heading my way, and I should start packing because my job would be over.

 Hal stared back at me for a few seconds (that seemed more like an hour) and said “she is absolutely right!
 What can we do here to help Patti?”
 That was when the real Stage Manager, the late great and amazing Beverly Randolph, suggested having a cardboard box by the side table that I could pick up and sweep all of the items with my arm in order to quickly exit Stage Left for my own costume change.
 Hal grinned and said “Great….lets move on!”
 It worked, and my employment continued with the Broadway production from Los Angeles to New York, but ended when the show closed after eighteen Previews and five performances.